Stand-up meeting: Software development

-Some software development methodologies envision daily team meetings to make commitments to team members.
-The daily commitments allow participants to know about potential challenges as well as to coordinate efforts to resolve difficult or time-consuming issues.
-The stand-up has particular value in agile software development processes, such as scrum or Kanban, but can be utilized in context of any software-development methodology.
+Some software development processes envision daily team meetings to make commitments to team members.
+The daily commitments allow participants to learn of potential challenges and to coordinate efforts to resolve difficult or time-consuming issues.
+The stand-up has particular value in agile software development processes, such as scrum or Kanban, but can be used as part of any software development process.

-The meeting should usually take place at the same time and place every working day.
-All team members are encouraged to attend, but the meetings are not postponed if some of the team members are not present.
+The meeting should usually occur at the same time and place every working day.
+All team members are encouraged to attend, but meetings are not postponed if some team members are absent.
 One of the crucial features is that the meeting is a communication opportunity among team members and not a status update to management or stakeholders.
-Although it is sometimes referred to as a type of status meeting, the structure of the meeting is meant to promote follow-up conversation, as well as to identify issues before they become too problematic.
+Although it is sometimes referred to as a type of status meeting, the structure of the meeting is meant to promote follow-up conversation, and to identify issues before they become too problematic.
 The practice also promotes closer working relationships in its frequency, need for follow-up conversations and short structure, which in turn result in a higher rate of knowledge transfer – a much more active intention than the typical status meeting.
 Team members take turns speaking, sometimes passing along a token to indicate the current person allowed to speak.
 Each member talks about progress since the last stand-up, the anticipated work until the next stand-up and any impediments, taking the opportunity to ask for help or collaborate.

-Team members may sometimes ask for short clarifications and make brief statements, such as "Let's talk about this more after the meeting", but the stand-up does not usually consist of full-fledged discussions.
+Team members may sometimes ask for short clarifications and make brief statements, such as "Let's talk about this more after the meeting", but the stand-up usually does not include full discussions.

-The meetings are usually timeboxed to between 5 and 15 minutes, and take place with participants standing up to remind people to keep the meeting short and to-the-point.
+The meetings are usually timeboxed to between 5 and 15 minutes, and occur with participants standing up to remind people to keep the meeting short and to-the-point.
 The stand-up meeting is sometimes also referred to as the "stand-up" when doing extreme programming, "morning rollcall" or "daily scrum" when following the scrum framework.

 In Scrum

 Scrum has daily meetings (the daily scrum) for the team to reflect and assess progress towards the sprint goal.
-This meeting is intended to be brief – less than 15 minutes – so any in-depth discussions about impediments are deferred until after the event is complete.
-As some teams conduct their meetings standing up, they may refer to this event as the "daily standup".
+This meeting is intended to be brief, less than 15 minutes, so any in-depth discussions about impediments are deferred until after the event is complete.
+As some teams conduct their meetings standing up, they may refer to this meeting as the "daily standup".

-The older Scrum Guide (2017) suggested team members briefly (a maximum of one minute per team member) address three questions as input to this planning:
+An older Scrum Guide (2017) suggested team members briefly, for a maximum of one minute per member, address three questions as input to this planning: